FalafelTeam/Shelfish-2.0/README.md

     GRANT ALL PRIVILEGES ON Shelfish.* TO 'shelfishuser'@'localhost';
     ```
  * launch main/java/com.FalafelTeam.Shelfish/ShelfishApplication.java;
+ * Stop the application
+ * Go to Application.properties
+ * Change "create" to "none" in the second line
+ * Change "always" to "never" in the 8th line

  _**Note:** Easier process of installation is being worked on._